geerlingguy/ansible-role-letsencrypt/README.md

 ### Certbot certificate auto-renewal

 By default, this role adds a cron job that will renew all installed certificates once per day at the hour and minute of your choosing.
+The cron job will be added to the crontab of the user with which you run this ansible role.

+You can check that the cronjob has been added by logging in as that user and checking the user crontab:

+    crontab -l

 You can test the auto-renewal (without actually renewing the cert) with the command: